ebrahimiG/SoftwareProject/README.md

 this repo is about building and reporting the process. i'm going to use html and css for the frontend and django for the backend.

-🌐 When it's complete, I'll post the site address here:
+🌐 When it's complete, I'll post the website address here :

 ## The Process
 🗣️ __1. communication__:
-   - what is the project about?
+   - ✅ what is the project about?
-   - research
+   - ✅ research

 🖌️ __2. modeling__:
-   - sketch
+   - ✅ sketch
-   - wirefram
+   - ✅ wirefram
-   - prototype
+   - ✅ prototype

 🖋️ __3. design__ :
-   - use the prototype for designing  --> i'm here right now!📍
+   - 📍 use the prototype for designing

 🛠️ __4. development__ :
    - coding